nasa/openmct/e2e/README.md

 For a better understanding of the visual issues which affect Open MCT, please see our bug tracker with the `label:visual` filter applied [here](https://github.com/nasa/openmct/issues?q=label%3Abug%3Avisual+)
 To read about how to write a good visual test, please see [How to write a great Visual Test](#how-to-write-a-great-visual-test).

-`npm run test:e2e:visual` will run all of the visual tests against a local instance of Open MCT.
+`npm run test:e2e:visual` commands will run all of the visual tests against a local instance of Open MCT.
 If no `PERCY_TOKEN` API key is found in the terminal or command line environment variables, no visual comparisons will be made.

+ - `npm run test:e2e:visual:ci` will run against every commit and PR.
+ - `npm run test:e2e:visual:full` will run every night with additional comparisons made for Larger Displays and with the `snow` theme.
 #### Percy.io

 To make this possible, we're leveraging a 3rd party service, [Percy](https://percy.io/).
 This service maintains a copy of all changes, users, scm-metadata, and baselines to verify that the application looks and feels the same _unless approved by a Open MCT developer_.
 To request a Percy API token, please reach out to the Open MCT Dev team on GitHub.
 For more information, please see the official [Percy documentation](https://docs.percy.io/docs/visual-testing-basics).

 At present, we are using percy with two configuration files: `./e2e/.percy.nightly.yml` and `./e2e/.percy.ci.yml`.
 This is mainly to reduce the number of snapshots.

 ### (Advanced) Snapshot Testing